kylefoxaustin/openwebui/README.md

 └── README.md                           # Documentation
 ```

 The main docker-compose files (docker-compose.yml and docker-compose-cpu.yml) pull pre-built images directly from their official repositories, so no Dockerfiles are required for these methods.
-The Dockerfiles are only used with the custom build options.# OpenWebUI with GPU-Accelerated Ollama
+The Dockerfiles are only used with the custom build options.

-This repository provides Docker configurations to run [OpenWebUI](https://github.com/open-webui/open-webui) with [Ollama](https://github.com/ollama/ollama), optionally accelerated by NVIDIA GPUs for faster inference on local large language models.

-## Overview

-This setup provides:
-- OpenWeb UI browser interface locally for your PC to interacting with large language models (LLMs)
-- instantiates a full Ollama engine in the container (again local)
-- GPU acceleration for faster model inference (when available)
-- Persistent storage for models and conversation history
-- Containerized environment for easy deployment and management
-- goal is for the user to pull this image to any AMD64 based PC running docker for a full OWUI+Ollama experience

 ## Quick Start (Recommended)